-Originally from Washington state, Katie has taught English and writing for over ten years to students as diverse as Spanish-speaking third graders in the California farm belt, Berkeley community-college students, international high-school students in India, and Swahili-speaking journalism students in Tanzania.
-She currently lives in Maine with her husband and two kids, and enjoys doing school author visits.
+Katie has a BA in French literature from Haverford College and an MFA in creative writing from Mills.
+Originally from Washington state, Katie has taught English and writing for over ten years to students as diverse as Spanish-speaking third graders in the California farm belt, Berkeley community-college students, high school students in India, and adults in Tanzania and Costa Rica.
+She currently lives with her family in Maine.

 - “These graphic novels were a lifeline for my kids during a year in Central America.”
 The Washington Post: August 21, 2017.